StageCoach to Coal CanyonDate: 6/5/2010

 I have never been able to find an actual trail to the flagpole so I continue hiking until I am almost straight across from the flagpole then I just head across country and pick my way to the top of the hill.
 The climb to the flagpole is a good climb as it is a steady up.
 Be sure to look to the East or your left as you are heading towards the flagpole because there is an old hunting blind or ruin that I assume was used by the Utes.
 I have read that the Ute Indians had a trail that followed the rim of the Bookcliffs and I am assuming that this structure is associated with that trail.

-I chose to step over the rocks and continue on the trail.
+I chose to step over the rocks and continue towards Coal Canyon.
 From this point the trail dips and twists and ends up coming to a fence with a gate on it.
 This gate is the start of the Coal Canyon section of the trail.

 Turning right onto the road allows you to follow the normally dry creek bed as the road weaves its’ way down the creek bottom.
 This portion of the trail was a little drab for me, as I’ve stated on other pages I don’t care much for just walking down roads.